Tuesday 28 March 2017

 ‘I am a happy parent; Ofsted are not the whole picture’

 ‘What a load of total rubbish!
-I will come to the meeting on Monday to show my support’
+I will come to the meeting to show my support’

 ‘I am more than happy with the education and support my children have received.
 They are lucky enough not to have SEN but I have only ever witnessed inclusion.
 Will try my best to be at the meeting’

 ‘If the school was as bad as the Ofsted report would we send our children there?
 Exactly - what a Sham!
 Why focus on negative, look at the positives.
 Will come on Monday to show support’